jhwhiting/sma-elevator-challenge/README.md

 ## Methodology
 Domain Driven Design (Eric Evans)
+TDD (somewhat, this was really handy for finding the edge cases, and I'm sure I didn't find them all!)

 Domain: the layer that holds the business rules and behaviors.
 It is supposed to be as pure as possible and not reference other layers.